aivillage/village_website/content/posts/accepted-talks.md

 _Sven Cattell_

-Adversarial examples fooling machine learning field are a burgeoning field.
-We propose applications to fool self driving cars or facial recognition systems but most of the techniques are purely academic.
-They require minute manipulations to the bit values of the pixels entering a system.
+Adversarial examples that fool machine learning systems are a burgeoning field.
+Academics propose applications in fooling self driving cars or facial recognition systems.
+However, most of the techniques are useless in the real world.
+They require precise manipulations to the values of the pixels entering a system.
 Adversarial patches are an attack that could actually work.
-This talk will cover how to make them and further applications
+One can use them as a sticker on objects that one wants to obscure.
+This talk will cover how to make them and further applications.

 I got my Ph.D. in algebraic topology in 2016 and immediately moved into machine learning to work on something useful to people.
 I then completed a post-doc in mathematical machine learning where I worked on medical data.
-I now work at endgame.
+I now work at Endgame as a data scientist.

 ## Accepted Exhibits